TKomericki/Rhetos-wiki/Using-external-code-when-developing-actions.md

 For example, an Action can call an external method `string CreateUniqueName()`, implemented in class `MyNamespace.MyClass`, in a separate DLL `MyAssembly.dll`.

-For older Rhetos applications built with DeployPackages, in the DSL script add the `ExternalReference` statement, so that the generated object model references the DLL in which your class is implemented.
+For older Rhetos apps built with DeployPackages, in the DSL script add the `ExternalReference` statement, so that the generated object model references the DLL in which your class is implemented.

 ```C